cloudfoundry/cf-deployment-concourse-tasks/README.md

 This deletes a BOSH deployment.

 ### [bosh-deploy][bosh-deploy-task-yaml]
-This performs a BOSH deployment and outputs a vars-store.
+This performs a BOSH deployment.
 Optionally, operations files may be applied to the deployment manifest.

 It's also configurable to
-regenerate the vars-store
+regenerate deployment credentials
 on each deployment
 though this is not the default behavior.
 This is helpful for testing